ClassicOldSong/Apollo/docs/configuration.md

     </tr>
     <tr>
         <td>force</td>
-        <td>Require DMA-BUF negotiation and fail the stream if unavailable.</td>
+        <td>Require DMA-BUF negotiation and fail the stream if unavailable or rejected by the compositor.</td>
     </tr>
 </table>